apiato/apiato/docs/_docs/miscellaneous/container-installer.md

 ### Downloading and Installing 3rd Party Containers

-If you would like to use a specific container that was developed by a 3rd party developer, you can download them from GitHub or any other platform.
-However, you will not be able to automatically update them later on (e.g., if additional information is provided by the main developer).
+In order to use a specific container that is developed by a 3rd party developer, apiato provides an easy-to-use solution for downloading, installing and continuously updating containers from

-apiato, however, provides an easy-to-use approach for downloading, installing and continuously updating containers from 3rd party developers.
+3rd party developers.

 As an application developer, you simply need to include the respective `vendor/project` to the `composer.json` file within the `app/Containers` folder.

 For example, the respective `/app/Containers/composer.json` file may look something like this:

 ```
 {
   "name": "apiato/containers",